 Teresa joined Buckinghamshire Mind in March 2015 in the new role of Operations and Business development Manager.
 Teresa has over twenty years of experience of working in the voluntary sector.
 She has managed contracts, projects and staff teams at service level, area level and most recently at a national level within a business development directorate.
 In addition to this she has substantial knowledge and skills in training and development; person centred working practices, quality assurance, business development and high level safeguarding leadership, training and management.

 Teresa is an avid reader of broad and eclectic tastes, often reading 2 or more books a week.
 She also enjoys drawing and spending time with her family.

 Buckinghamshire Mind is governed by a Board of Trustees who are responsible for overseeing all of the work we do as a charity.
-Trustees contribute their skills, knowledge and expertise to ensure that organisation is run to the high standards expected as a registered charity.
+Trustees contribute their skills, knowledge and expertise to ensure that the organisation is run to the high standards expected as a registered charity.
 This includes ensuring the organisation complies to all relevant legislation and regulations, whilst safeguarding the vision, mission and values of the organisation.
 The Trustee Board is responsible for ensuring our business plan is delivered and for making key strategic decisions to take Buckinghamshire Mind forward.
-The Trustee Board meets 4 times a year with Sub Committee meetings in between.
+The Trustee Board meets four times a year with Sub Committee meetings in between.

 Tori Roddy (Chair)

 Tori works at Stowe in Buckinghamshire where she responsible for marketing and recruitment.
 She started her career in the education sector working for the University of Oxford and over the last 20 years has specialised in fundraising and marketing.
 With family experience of mental health illness, the work of Bucks Mind is very important to her and in particular tackling the stigma attached to mental health problems.